 Appetizer.
 Movie Trailer.
 Elevator pitch.
 Do you see a pattern?
-They’re all a bite-sized sampler of the bigger picture – all meant to entice, spark interest, and act as a sales mechanism for what’s to come.
+They’re all a bite-sized sampler of the bigger picture.
+Each one is meant to entice, spark interest, and act as a sales mechanism for what’s to come.

 Likewise, when I ask for your two-minute personal overview, I am not looking for a lengthy infomercial or demonstration of all your various skills.
 I’m just hoping for an interesting, attention-catching, honest-to-goodness account of what brought you to our meeting and what makes you ‘you’.

 I want to know, from your own point of view, what stands out.
 And I want to hear you sell it.
 I’ve scanned your resume.
 I know the stats.
-A true “elevator pitch” on your personal brand should elevate those facts by outlining (succinctly): who are you, how you stand apart and where you want to head.
-And by the end of your ‘pitch,’ I want to believe you can get there.
+A true elevator pitch on your personal brand should elevate those facts by succinctly outlining who you are, how you stand apart and where you want to head.
+And by the end of your pitch, I want to believe you can get there.

 Smart Savvy’s 5-Step Elevator Pitch